mtsnys/theory_and_practice/_posts/2024-07-05-martinkus.md

     - header:
         text: "From How to Now: A Journey Forward"
         id: "from-how"
+author-info: "<strong>Caitlin Martinkus</strong> is a faculty member at the Cleveland Institute of Music.
+Her research interests include musical form in the nineteenth century, the music of Franz Schubert, and historical and contemporaneous theories of musical form.
+Caitlin has presented at the Society for Music Theory’s annual meeting as well as EuroMAC and NewMAC, and published in Music Theory and Analysis and Music Theory Online.
+She is an affiliate of the Centre for the Study of Nineteenth-Century Music at the University of Toronto."
+permalink: vol47/martinkus
 ---

 {% capture footnote_1 %} Indeed, all have published at least one monograph and multiple articles that engage predominantly with nineteenth-century music since 2011: for example, Horton (2015, 2017, and 2022); Hyland (2016 and 2023); Schmalfeldt (2011); Taylor (2011 and 2021); Vande Moortele (2017 and 2021). {% endcapture %}